flavienbwk/book-devops/eng/AUDIOBOOK.md

 The software factory is at the heart of your DevOps infrastructure.
 This is where your engineers will spend most of their time: if they're not coding in their IDE, they will be managing their projects in the software factory.

-A software factory consists of a software forge and services allowing your engineers to develop and deploy software on your infrastructure: container image registries, dependency mirrors, artifact/binary repositories (see Nexus, Artifactory, Distribution).
+A software factory consists of a software forge and services allowing your engineers to develop and deploy software on your infrastructure: container image registries, dependency mirrors, artifact/binary repositories.
 Nowadays, most of these features are directly available within software forges.

 The most popular software forges are GitLab and GitHub.
 GitLab is more commonly found in large organizations since it is simply and freely deployable on isolated networks.
 Other platforms like Froggit, Gitea, and Bitbucket also exist.